-I attended the Teach Meet held by The Costello School this afternoon.
+I attended the Teach Meet held by The Costello School.
 I was incredibly nervous to be back in my old school but I was still excited to see how the school had transformed itself within the five years of me leaving in 2014.

 Everything looked the exact same to how I left it four years prior.
 There were some new teachers, a lot of my old teachers (including my PE teacher which instantly made me nervous – I haven’t done PE in five years, please don’t make me do it now), and most importantly, my favourite teacher of all-time was there.